kruser1/COVID19/COVID19-early-signs/README.md

 <h3>File description:</h3>

-**states-forecasts-95-pi.pdf** - Has plots of all states in our dataset.
-Plots show forecasted **rILI-** using a 95% prediction interval, observed data, and the date of the state's first confirmed case of COVID-19.
-Does not include Florida, New Jersey, or Rhode Island due to lack of data.

 **states-forecast-99-pi.pdf** - Has plots of all states in our dataset.
 Plots show forecasted **rILI-** using a 99% prediction interval, observed data, and the date of the state's first confirmed case of COVID-19.
 Does not include Florida, New Jersey, or Rhode Island due to lack of data.

 **state-data-2020-03-20.csv** - Holds data related to influenza-like illness by state.
 Data is pulled from https://github.com/reichlab/ncov/tree/master/analyses/ili-data.